Accessibility

 Thunder Bay Public Library is proud to be an access point for CELA, a National not-for-profit organization designed to assist public libraries in providing alternative formats for qualified patrons experiencing difficulties with reading print due to a visual, physical or learning disability.
 The collection is available in English and French and includes materials for both children and adults.
 Materials can be delivered direct to home or through your local public library.

-Access to the CELA collection is available only to persons with print disabilities, as defined by the Copyright Modernization Act; further information is available by contacting CELA at www.celalibrary.ca.
+Access to the CELA collection is available only to persons with print disabilities, as defined by the Copyright Modernization Act; further information is available by contacting CELA at www.celalibrary.ca, opens a new window.
 Library staff is available to help with registration or self registration is available at signup.celalibrary.ca.

 To register for CELA services you will need the following: